2013 Singapore Cup: Format

 The sixteen teams were drawn into two distinct pools in the preliminary round.
 They will play against one another in a single leg knockout basis.
 Winners of this round will progress and advance to the quarter-finals.
 Thereafter, matches are played in two legs with the exception of the one-match finals.

 Round and draw dates

 Unlike previous editions where teams were drawn with a clear route to the final, clubs will now be drawn on a round-by-round basis.
 The clubs competing in each round of the competition will be drawn in pairs, with the tie to be played in a knockout format.

 All draws are held at Football Association of Singapore headquarters in Kallang, Singapore unless stated otherwise.

 Preliminary round

 In the preliminary round, teams were drawn into two distinct pools.
-They will play against one another in a single leg knockout basis.
+They played against one another in a single leg knockout basis.
 The draw for the preliminary round was held on 1 May 2013.
-The matches will played from 26 May to 1 June 2013.
-Winners of this round will progress and advance to the quarter-finals.
+The matches were played from 26 May to 1 June 2013.
+Winners of this round progressed and advanced to the quarter-finals.